Identifying contributors to supply chain outcomes in a multi-echelon setting: a decentralised approach: Methodology

 \subsection{Computation of contributions}

-As described in \ref{uncertainty}, using an ensemble of neural networks to estimate the uncertainty of a prediction instead of Bayesian neural networks achieves approximately Bayesian results with greatly simplified training procedures \citep{lakshminarayanan2017simple}.
+As described in \ref{uncertainty}, using an ensemble of neural networks to estimate the uncertainty of a prediction instead of Bayesian neural networks achieves approximately Bayesian results with greatly simplified training procedures \cite{lakshminarayanan2017simple}.
 We, therefore, favour this approach for industrial application.

-Our design thus follows the work of \citet{lakshminarayanan2017simple} with the parameters listed in Table \ref{tab:param} and uses early stopping with training patience of 100 epochs (i.e., ending training if the model does not improve within 100 epochs).
+Our design thus follows the work of \cite{lakshminarayanan2017simple} with the parameters listed in Table \ref{tab:param} and uses early stopping with training patience of 100 or 200 epochs depending on the dataset (i.e., ending training if the model does not improve within the set number of epochs to avoid overfitting to the data).
 As shown in Fig. \ref{fig:ensemble}, we expand the ensemble approach depicted in the rectangular box by applying it to multiple process steps in parallel as depicted in Fig. \ref{fig:flow}.
 The uncertainty estimation per process step is then used to create a ranking of contribution estimation.
-Based on the finding of \citet{lakshminarayanan2017simple}, we randomly initialise the weights and biases of the neural networks instead of subsampling data to increase the training data per ensemble for better results.
+Based on the finding of \cite{lakshminarayanan2017simple}, we randomly initialise the weights and biases of the neural networks instead of subsampling data to increase the training data per ensemble for better results.

 Each ensemble with the parameters $\{\theta_m\}{M \atop m=1}$ outputs two values, the prediction $\mu(x)$ (e.g., quality) and the log of the standard deviation of the prediction $\log(\sigma(x))$.
-Assuming a (heteroscedastic) Gaussian distribution, we then minimize the negative log-likelihood, as shown in equation \ref{eq:loss}, during training to include the optimisation of uncertainty estimation \citep{lakshminarayanan2017simple}.
+Assuming a (heteroscedastic) Gaussian distribution, we then minimize the negative log-likelihood, as shown in equation \ref{eq:loss}, during training to include the optimisation of uncertainty estimation \cite{lakshminarayanan2017simple}.

-For the quantification of uncertainty, we deviate from \citet{lakshminarayanan2017simple} where the negative log-likelihood is used.
-We derive the uncertainty estimates via the law of total variation which can be computed as shown in equation \ref{eq:total} \citep{malinin2020uncertainty}.
+For the quantification of uncertainty, we deviate from \cite{lakshminarayanan2017simple} where the negative log-likelihood is used.
+We derive the uncertainty estimates via the law of total variation which can be computed as shown in equation \ref{eq:total} \cite{malinin2020uncertainty}.
 The first term of the equation corresponds to the knowledge uncertainty (epistemic uncertainty) and the second term to the expected data uncertainty (aleatoric uncertainty).
-Together, they sum up to the total uncertainty with $\{\mu_m, \sigma_m \}=f(\boldsymbol{x} ; \boldsymbol{\theta}^{(m)})$:
+Together, they sum up to the total uncertainty.